 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 - Identity Data includes: first name, last name, username, employee reference or similar identifier, marital status, title, date of birth and gender, photos, video or other images.

-- Transaction Data includes: details of services you have registered for from us or a third party via our own or a third-party website.
+- Transaction Data includes: details of services you have registered for from us or a third party via our own Sites or a third-party website.

 - Marketing and Communications Data includes: your preferences in receiving marketing from us and any third parties and your communication preferences, including use of photos, videos or other images in which you may feature.